tiiuae/ghaf/docs/src/appendices/glossary.md

 _A board support package is a collection of software used to boot and run the embedded system._

+### DHCP

+_The Dynamic Host Configuration Protocol is a network protocol that automatically sets IP addresses and other attributes to enable information transfer between network nodes._
+Source: Computer Networks: A Systems Approach, <https://book.systemsapproach.org/internetworking/basic-ip.html#host-configuration-dhcp>

 ### DMA

 _A direct memory access is a process in which data may be moved directly to or from the main memory of a computer system by operations not under the control of the central processing unit._